feathersui/feathersui-starling/documentation/help/markdown/text-input.md

 input.backgroundFocusedSkin = new Scale9Image( focusedBackgroundSkinTextures );
 ```

-The default background skin is displayed when the text input doesn't have focus and is enabled.
-The disabled background skin is displayed when the text input is not enabled, but if you don't provide a disabled background skin, the default background skin will be used.
-Similarly, the focused background skin is displayed when the text input has focus.
+The default [`backgroundSkin`](../api-reference/feathers/controls/TextInput.html#backgroundSkin) is displayed when the text input doesn't have focus and is enabled.
+The [`backgroundDisabledSkin`](../api-reference/feathers/controls/TextInput.html#backgroundDisabledSkin) is displayed when the text input is not enabled, but if you don't provide a disabled background skin, the default background skin will be used.
+Similarly, the [`backgroundFocusedSkin`](../api-reference/feathers/controls/TextInput.html#backgroundFocusedSkin) is displayed when the text input has focus.
 Again, text input will fall back to the default background skin if there is no focused background skin.

 You can change the padding values on each side: